 How many miles can a Toyota Avalon last?
-When you’re in the market for a new or second-hand Avalon, that’s, of course, a very reasonable question to ask.
+When you’re in the market for a new or second-hand Avalon, that’s a very reasonable question to ask.
 After all, you’re probably looking to get the most bang for your buck.
 In this blog, we’ll look at this question in great detail but first, let’s start with a quick answer:

 On average, a Toyota Avalon lasts between 240.000 – 270.000 miles.
 An Avalon needs to go to the garage for unscheduled repairs about 0.38 times per year, with a 13% chance of severe problems.
 Furthermore, Avalon owners spend an average of $463 per year on repair costs.

 Having said that, we’re certainly not done.
-Below we’ll first explain in more detail how many miles an Avalon can last.
-After that, we’ll also show you how much an Avalon costs per year and which production years are the most and least expensive.
+Below, we’ll explain in more detail how many miles an Avalon can last.
+After that, we’ll also show you how much an Avalon costs annually and which production years are the most and least expensive.
 Furthermore, we also discuss the common problems that the car can have.
 Read on!

 |Amount Of Miles||Percentage Of Cars|

 |Cars With 150.000+||9.55%|

 |Cars With 100.000 – 149.000||15%|